olagood/drastikbot/README.md

 # drastikbot

-Drastikbot is an IRC bot that makes it easy to add new features thanks to it's modular design.
+Drastikbot is an IRC bot that makes it easy to add new features thanks to its modular design.
+Version 2.1 offers a new User Access List to stop users from abusing the bot's features and an interface that allows Channel Operators and Bot Owners to access the bot's moderation and personalization features over IRC.

 Visit: https://drastik.org/drastikbot/

-## Getting Started
+### Features
+- Automatic module reloading
+- Simple to use module API
+- SSL Support
+- SASL Support (Plain)
+- User Access Lists
+- Per module channel whilelist/blacklist
+- Per channel command prefix
+- User authentication with NickServ
+- Easy administration over IRC

 ### Prerequisites